The 42nd Annual L.A. Times Book Prizes will be awarded in person on Friday, April 22, 2022, at Bovard Auditorium, USC.

-Celebrate today's most notable authors at L.A.’s preeminent literary awards show honoring the best books of 2020!
-The awards ceremony will be held virtually on Friday, April 16m 5pm PT.
-Stay tuned to this space for more details on the ceremony.
+Today's most notable authors will be recognized at L.A.’s preeminent literary awards show honoring the best books of 2021!
+Stay tuned to this space for more details on the 2021 finalists, to be announced on February 23, 2022, and for tickets to the in-person ceremony.

 You may buy the finalists' books by clicking the links in the category headings below.
 The Times may earn a commission from Bookshop whose fees support independent bookstores.